mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Evaluation

-\textbf{Performance of \textit{GAJO}.} We compare the performance of different multi-modal fusion strategies.
-Specifically, we evaluate mmE-Loc against two widely used approaches: the extended Kalman filter (EKF) and Graph Optimization (GO).
+\RR{ \textbf{Performance of \textit{GAJO}.} We compare the performance of different multi-modal fusion strategies.
+Specifically, we evaluate mmE-Loc against two widely used approaches: the extended Kalman filter (EKF)~\cite{Probabilistic_Robotics} and Graph Optimization (GO) ~\cite{Probabilistic_Robotics}.
 As shown in \fig \ref{fig:GAJO}, mmE-Loc enhances localization performance by over 57.9\% compared to EKF and 47.1\% compared to GO, due to its tightly coupled multi-modal fusion and the incremental optimization method.
+We further evaluated the effect of enabling the motion-aware adaptive optimization scheme in mmE-Loc.
+This scheme dynamically adjusts the optimization window based on the drone’s motion state.
+Experimental results show that enabling this scheme leads to a 14.9\% increase in localization error, mainly due to the smaller optimization window, which limits the available temporal information for refinement.
+However, it also yields an 11.5\% reduction in CPU usage, demonstrating that the adaptive mechanism effectively decreases computational overhead.
+These findings reveal a clear trade-off between localization accuracy and computational efficiency.
+While a smaller optimization window leads to less accurate but faster updates, it significantly reduces runtime overhead.
+Consequently, under resource-constrained conditions, such as embedded processors or low-power edge platforms, enabling this scheme can provide a practical balance, maintaining reasonable localization accuracy while improving real-time performance. }